particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 ### Other ways to manage webhooks

-If you prefer not to use the Particle Dashboard, there are other tools you can use to manage webhooks.
+If you prefer not to use the Particle Console, there are other tools you can use to manage webhooks.

 If you prefer the command line: